Davidslv/microblog-backend/docs/059_MONOLITH_TO_THREE_LAYER_JOURNEY.md

 ## DORA Metrics: Measuring the Impact

 DORA (DevOps Research and Assessment) metrics measure software delivery performance.
+While this was a solo project, here's how these metrics would improve in a real-world team scenario:

 | Metric | Monolith | Three-Layer | Improvement |
 |--------|----------|-------------|-------------|